google/pytype/DESCRIPTION.rst

 ::

    $ cat ~/repo1/pytype.cfg

    # NOTE: All relative paths are relative to the location of this file.

    [pytype]

    # Space-separated list of files or directories to process.
    inputs =
        foo

    # Python version (major.minor) of the target code.
    python_version = 3.6

    # Paths to source code directories, separated by ':'.
    pythonpath =
        .:
        ~/repo2

    # Comma separated list of error names to ignore.
    disable =
        attribute-error

-We could've discovered that ``~/repo2`` needed to be added to the pythonpath by running pytype's broken dependency checker:
+We could’ve discovered that ``~/repo2`` needed to be added to the pythonpath by running pytype’s broken dependency checker:

 ::

    $ pytype --config=~/repo1/pytype.cfg ~/repo1/foo/*.py --unresolved

    Unresolved dependencies:
      bar.dependency

 Subtools
 ~~~~~~~~